bitfinity-nl/sec-fail2ban/README.md

 Role Name
 =========

-Blok unauthorized remote login attempts.
+Blok unauthorized remote login attempts and send notification through Postfix.

 * module SSH maxretry attempts also have to be configured on the sshd daemon.

+* Possible that Whois (43/tcp) is blocked on the firewall when receiving message "missing whois program".

 Requirements
 ------------

 - Ubuntu 18.04
+- Postfix on Localhost

 Role Variables
 --------------